-So when the opportunity came to experience a different kind of dhow cruise, I thanked the heavens.
+So when the opportunity came to experience a different kind of dhow cruise, I was definitely pumped for it.

 The meeting place was Marina Gate 2 at the Pearl.
-An area where lot of yachts and other boats called home.
+An area that a lot of yachts and other boats called home.
 But one boat stood out, our ride for the day.

 Dhow cruise sunset and dinner

-It stood tall as high as the large yacht beside it but sporting a wooden body, and an open top.
+It stood tall as high as the large yacht beside it but sported a wooden body and an open top.
 Compared to traditional dhow boats, its mast and sail were nowhere to be seen.
 This one was enclosed with glass windows and had air conditioning inside.